 OK, let me rephrase.
 I paid attention to not eat too much of anything.
 I ate pizza, but just maybe two slices, not four, and then no dessert.
 Or I ate protein and veggies, then shared a dessert with my son.

-In Cambodia I was not given a choice.
-I had money for one meal a day for awhile, which helped me break away from the bad habits that had slowly crept back.
+In Cambodia, I was not given a choice.
+I had the money for one or two meals a day for a while, which helped me break away from the bad habits that had slowly crept back.
 Because they do.
-Those bad habits you’ve had your whole life try to return.
-Like the undead.
+Those bad habits you’ve had your whole life want to move back in.
 They are sneaky bastards.
-And I let them WIN!
+And I let them win!

 And take your health seriously, for cryin’ out loud.
 You’ve only got one life.
 Live it to your fullest.
 Live it with balance.
-Do the work and then enjoy a little something now and again.
-Most of all…just be healthy.
+Do the work and then treat yourself to a little something now and again.
+Most of all… just be healthy.